 The CarbonNet Project

 The CarbonNet Project (CarbonNet) is investigating the potential for establishing a commercial-scale carbon capture and storage (CCS) network.
-The network would bring together multiple carbon dioxide (CO2) capture projects in Victoria's Latrobe Valley, transporting CO2 via a shared pipeline and injecting it into deep underground, offshore storage sites in Gippsland.
+The network would bring together multiple carbon dioxide (CO2) capture projects in Victoria's Latrobe Valley, transporting CO2 via a shared pipeline and injecting it into deep underground, offshore storage sites in Bass Strait (figure 1).

 CarbonNet is investigating the potential for CCS in Gippsland as the region is widely recognised as a world-class location offering significant potential for CCS.
 The offshore Gippsland Basin has been found to have the highest technical ranking of 25 major basins across Australia and the largest storage potential of any east coast basin (2009 National Carbon Task Force).

-CarbonNet has completed extensive feasibility studies which have been subject to independent review and certification, including detailed modelling of potential CO2 storage sites.
+Since 2010 CarbonNet has completed extensive feasibility studies which have been subject to independent review and certification, including detailed modelling of potential CO2 storage sites.
+The project has also secured legal access to offshore sites enabling it to undertake further field activities to confirm the viability of those sites.

-CarbonNet is managed by the Victorian Department of Economic Development, Jobs, Transport and Resources, and is funded by the Australian and Victorian governments.
+CarbonNet is managed by the department and is funded by the Australian and Victorian governments.